 The winters of 2008 and 2009 brought paralyzing ice storms to regions of Missouri.
-In February 2008, we experienced a round of severe thunderstorms in Southeast Missouri – and in March 2008 we saw several severe thunderstorms and tornados.
-The cities of Crosstown, Caruthersville, and Jackson, Missouri have been struck by tornados in recent times leaving behind a grim reminder of how devastating these twisters can be.
+In February 2008, we experienced a round of severe thunderstorms in Southeast Missouri – and in March 2008 we saw several severe thunderstorms and tornadoes.
+The cities of Crosstown, Caruthersville, and Jackson, Missouri have been struck by tornadoes in recent times leaving behind a grim reminder of how devastating these twisters can be.

 Our CERT Refresher program will cover: